 But what is distributed tracing exactly?
 We’ll answer that question and look at how you can gain adequate observability into a highly distributed cloud-native architecture to effectively trace transactions and analyze their significance in real-time.

 What is distributed tracing?

 Distributed tracing is a method of observing requests as they propagate through distributed cloud environments.
-Distributed tracing follows an interaction by tagging it with a unique identifier, which stays with it as it interacts with microservices, containers, and infrastructure.
-It can also offer real-time visibility into user experience, from the top of the stack right down to the application layer and the large-scale infrastructure beneath.
+Distributed tracing follows an interaction by tagging it with a unique identifier.
+This identifier stays with the transaction as it interacts with microservices, containers, and infrastructure.
+The unique identifier offers real-time visibility into user experience, from the top of the stack to the application layer and the infrastructure beneath.

-As monolithic legacy applications give way to more nimble and portable services, the tools once used to monitor their performance are unable to serve the complex cloud-native architectures that now host them.
-This complexity makes distributed tracing critical to attaining observability into these modern environments.
+As monolithic legacy applications give way to more nimble and portable services, the tools once used to monitor their performance can no longer serve the complex cloud-native architectures that now host them.
+This complexity makes distributed tracing critical to attaining observability in these modern environments.

 In fact, a recent global survey of 700 CIOs found that 86% of companies are now using cloud-native technologies and platforms, such as Kubernetes, microservices, and containers, to accelerate innovation and stay competitive.
 With this shift comes the need for effective observability into these complex and dynamic environments.

 Back when businesses primarily built monolithic applications, it was relatively straightforward to see what transpired within them.
 With the rise of service-oriented architectures, however, it became harder to understand how specific transactions traveled through the various tiers of an application.
 This, in turn, made it difficult to pinpoint the root causes behind latency and delays in execution time.